There is no excerpt because this is a protected post.

 Childhood on Drugs: A [Super]Brief Psychiatric

-I was about seven at this time and was often in the nurse’s office complaining of real headaches, stomachaches, and other aches and pains.
-I would stay in the office for quite a while, not wanting to go to class because of pain and discomfort that I realize now were manifestations of serious emotional distress.
+I was about seven at this time and was often in the nurse’s office complaining of real headaches, stomachaches, and other aches and pains, as such with many children who have undergone or undergo trauma.
+I would stay in the office for quite a while, not wanting to go to class because of pain and discomfort that I realize now were manifestations of serious emotional distress and medically real, too, in the sense that I was already suffering symptoms of endometriosis.

 I have had to deal with other what I consider are “diagnoses du jour” that have only been combated through advocating for myself.
 I have had maybe the help of one or two professionals throughout my journey who have taken the time to try to understand me.
 For a lifelong history in treatment, that is grievously sad.